ynotstartups/notes/notes/rss.md

 Funny enough, this is what my employer Lyst is trying to solve.
 Instead of users going to different retailer site to shop or compare, users can just go to Lyst and get the best price.

 Turns out [RSS](https://en.wikipedia.org/wiki/RSS) is designed just for this purpose, basically, you can consider RSS is like Lyst but for the internet, or a twitter which can follow anything on the internet.

+## What is RSS?

+Imagine it is

+1. shows window 4, examples of RSS buttons on the internet
+1. shows window 2, examples of RSS feeds in newsboat

+Quickly discuss alternatives that I don't use

+- email - prefer email to be critical things, I dislike newsletter because of companies use email as marketing tool and irrelevant recommendations
+- slack - for work only, cannot use for personal life
+- twitter - I don't have twitter

 ## RSS Feed Example